ianibogwu/Projects/README.md

 # My Projects
-This is a folder of my projects at General Assembly
+This is a folder of my projects at General Assembly.

+They include regression and classification problems.